Vardhan-225/Amoskys/docs/PHASE1_COMPLETION.md

 # Phase 1 Completion Report

-**InfraSpectre Foundation - Production Ready Infrastructure**
+**Amoskys Foundation - Production Ready Infrastructure**

 ## 📋 Executive Summary

-Phase 1 of InfraSpectre has been successfully completed, transforming a prototype system into a production-ready security monitoring infrastructure.
+Phase 1 of Amoskys has been successfully completed, transforming a prototype system into a production-ready security monitoring infrastructure.
 This phase established comprehensive documentation, reproducible environments, robust security architecture, and operational procedures that provide the foundation for Phase 2 AI development.

 ## ✅ Completion Status: **100%**